FAQ's: Your Questions Answered

 Spinal disc replacement is a newer surgery but is becoming more common.
 The theoretical benefits of disc replacement are to preserve motion and reduce abnormal stresses at the disc above and below the surgery that has commonly been a limitation of disc fusions.
 A disc replacement benefits the patient by removing the damaged disc between the vertebrae and putting a new, undamaged disc in its place.
 Traditionally, a cadaver disc has been used to accomplish this type of procedure but more recently there has been a trend towards using artificial disc material.
 What makes artificial disc surgery so challenging is that unlike a ball and socket joint, such as the hip, the disc is a complex joint with motion in several planes.
 It is difficult to emulate the natural motion of the disc while maintaining stability.

-If you have been involved in an accident that resulted in a TBI of spinal column injury, the injury and necessary treatment can be significant and confusing.
-What rights and benefits you may be entitled to can be equally confusing.
-You need the advice and counsel of an attorney that has experience with TBI and spinal injuries, is aggressive and not afraid to fight with the insurance company to secure everything you deserve.
-Dan Newlin & Partners are such attorneys.
-Call Dan Newlin & Partners for a free consultation and learn about the complex area of the law surrounding TBI and spine injuries.
+Call Dan Newlin Injury Attorneys for a free consultation and learn about the complex area of the law surrounding TBI and spine injuries.
 Insurance companies have attorneys whose job is to give you as little as possible to settle your injury claim.
-You need an attorney by your side to help you receive all you are entitled to compensate you for your medical bills, pain and suffering.
-Please call Dan Newlin & Partners right away at (407) 888-8000.
+You need an attorney by your side to help you receive all you are entitled to compensate you for your medical bills, pain, and suffering.
+Please call Dan Newlin Injury Attorneys right away at 800-257-1822.
 You will be glad you did.